-We are pretty sure we will get a ride since it is a Sunday and people are leaving after their weekend getaway.
+We’re pretty sure we’ll get a ride since it’s a Sunday and people are leaving after their weekend getaway.
 Plus, we made friends with the group at the cabin, some of which are going back to town to resupply on beer, no doubt.
-A few trucks pass and all are kind enough to stop and explain that they have no room.
-Then a truck with Florida plates stops and the driver invites up to jump in the back, if we don’t mind the dust and wind.
+A few trucks pass and all are kind enough to stop and explain that they have no room…for real, we can see their beds are full of gear.
+Then a truck with Florida plates stops and the driver invites us to jump in the back, if we don’t mind the dust and wind.
 Of course we don’t!
 He cautions that they may stop along the way to hang out at the river but apparently he never finds a place they like.

 We enjoy a ride all the way to town, for something like 2 hours.
 The views are great and we see a ton of wildlife: deer, antelope, hawks, cranes, and a coyote.
 Our ride gives us water and Snickers, routinely stopping to check up on us, he is so nice.
 We thank him profusely where he drops us off at the edge of town and we walk to the nearest cafe.